-Death Valley, a California desert near the Nevada state line, is the hottest and driest area in North America.
+Death Valley, a California desert near the Nevada state line, is North America’s hottest and driest area.
 Although Death Valley hardly ever receives rain, during our 2016 visit, it had just received a few days of rain, which made the scenery extra special.

-Death Valley is also known for mining, which started after gold was discovered in California and later became a significant Borax production center.
+Death Valley is also known for mining, which started soon after gold was discovered in California.
+Later the Valley became a significant Borax production center.
 In 1933, Death Valley was declared a national monument – nearly 1.9 million acres (7,690 square kilometers) in California and Nevada.
 In 1994, it became a national park.